MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 A few things are briefly worth saying on this experience:
 First I need to gush that lua is super fast thanks to LuaJIT, and the [LÖVE](https://love2d.org/) framework is lovely tool for building games.
 Shaders, input handling, update and render loops -- everything clicked together thanks to LÖVE and made life easy - I could get things running quickly with minimal yak shaving and boilerplate.

-Coming from the browser, a tool into which I have personally sunk _hundreds_ of hours learning APIs, edge cases, and performance characteristics, it was a big surprise to see how effective a minimal programming environment for building games could be.
+Coming from the browser, a tool into which I have personally sunk many hundreds of hours learning APIs, edge cases, and performance characteristics, it was a big surprise to see how effective a minimal programming environment for building games could be.
 So much complexity that we put up with is due to legacy and sunk costs!

   <figure>
 <video muted controls width="100%" autoplay="true" loop="true" name="lua video" src="lua.MOV"></video>

-  <figcaption>First vaugely working moment of the lua demo</figcaption>
+  <figcaption>First vaguely working moment of the lua demo</figcaption>
 </figure>

 Coming into this second attempt to build a sand game, I had 3 years of experience beyond what I had when building the pure javascript version.
 I also had an important new goal - not only did I want the game to be fun to play, but I also wanted elements to be fun to _write_.